 Because of its puncture resistance, string-reinforced 12 mil is great for soils that are rough or contain small rocks or tree roots, or for crawl spaces where there will be light or moderate activity.
 This film is an excellent choice when you need to strike a balance of economy and quality.

 Pro Crawl Anti-Mold Vapor Barrier is a class 1 vapor barrier that passes ASTM E1745 class A, B, & C. Its perm rating blocks more vapor transmission than the leading competitor’s 10 mil vapor barrier with a permeance of only .022 perms.

 String-reinforced 20 mil is one of the thickest and toughest films on the market.
 It is great for commercial applications where an extra heavy-duty product is required.
 Its puncture resistance makes it great for use over soils that are hard or contain large rocks or broken concrete.
 Our 20 mil is the best product to use where there will be heavy activity.

-If you are still unsure which size is best for your application, please call to speak with a representative today at 760-747-6095, or email us at email@example.com.
+Do you have questions about deciding which crawl space vapor barrier is right for your project?
+Call to speak with an Americover representative today at 760-388-6294 or email us at email@example.com.

 We offer special pricing, volume discounts, short lead times, and a dedicated account manager who will work with you to get exactly what you need.
 If you would like to speak with a representative, contact us at 833.261.6501.